Why good design comes from bad design

 There is a psychological advantage to containing the space of choices in this way.
 To decide, I’ll make a pro and con list for each choice, and rely on my designer, developer, or other key people to help make the call.
 Choosing the best among bad ideas isn’t a highlight of design work, but it happens.
 The right process combined with a dedication to pursuing several ideas makes an impossible situation bearable, and gives you the confidence to make a decision.

-When the design student showed me his sketches, he was showing me that he was a designer.
-All creative, talented people recognize the value of process, and have no concerns about revealing to others that it takes many bad ideas to obtain good ones.
+When the design student showed me his sketches, he was showing me that he was a confident designer.
+All creative, talented people recognize the value of process.
+The ones who trust their craft have few concerns about revealing to others that it takes many bad ideas to obtain good ones.
 You want the bad ideas to come out on sketch paper or in prototypes, not in the product, and you can only do that by expending the energy to explore lots of ideas.
 If quality design work is important, you have to make sure managers set their schedules to allow it to happen, and pace the range of your thinking to match the schedule.

 I’ll close this column with comments from various well-known figures.
 I seem to be making a habit of quoting people, but these folks have more credibility than I do:

 “The two most important tools an architect has are the eraser in the drawing room and the sledge hammer on the construction site.”
 Frank Lloyd Wright

 Hemingway rewrote the ending to A Farewell to Arms 39 times.
 When asked about how he achieved his great works, he said, “I write 99 pages of crap for every one page of masterpiece.”
 He has also been quoted as saying “the first draft of anything is shit.”